mcous/decoy/docs/usage/matchers.md

 ## Capturing values

 When testing certain APIs, especially callback APIs, it can be helpful to capture the values of arguments passed to a given dependency.
-For this, Decoy provides [decoy.matchers.Captor][].
+For this, Decoy provides the [decoy.matchers.ArgumentCaptor][] matcher, which can be created with the [decoy.matchers.argument_captor][] function.

+!!! note

+    Prefer using [decoy.matchers.argument_captor][] to create a [decoy.matchers.ArgumentCaptor][] instance over the deprecated [decoy.matchers.Captor][].
+The new function has better support for type checkers.

 For example, our test subject may register an event listener handler, and we want to test our subject's behavior when the event listener is triggered.